Reledia/glow.yazi/README.md

 git clone https://github.com/Reledia/glow.yazi.git
 ```

-then include it in your `yazi.toml` to use it:
+then include it in your `yazi.toml` to use:

 ```toml
 [plugin]